ahts4962/nav-link-header/README.md

 ## Links specified by file properties

-By setting a link or path in the file properties, the link can be displayed in the navigation.
+By setting a link, path, or URL to a website in the file properties, the link can be displayed in the navigation.
+Markdown style links (e.g. `[obsidian](https://obsidian.md)`) are also supported.
 **Remember to set the "Property mappings" field or the "Property name for the previous/next/parent note" field on the settings page to use this feature**.